-You can find your personal memo ID together with your ATOM wallet address on the Deposit page.
-Please note that a missing or incorrect memo may lead to a loss of funds.
+You can find your personal Memo ID together with your ATOM wallet address on the Deposit page.
+Please note that a missing or incorrect Memo ID may lead to a loss of funds.

 Unlike most cryptocurrencies, NEO does not have decimal places.
 When sending NEO to your CEX.IO account, use only whole numbers.

 If you send amounts with decimal values, you’ll lose the fractional portion of your transaction.
 For example, when you enter 2.04 as your deposit amount, you’ll receive only 2 NEO on your CEX.IO balance.
 The remaining 0.04 NEO will be charged from your sending wallet and left in the network.

 CEX.IO does not support the Ethereum-based version of the TRON token.
 Please make sure you’re using a TRC-20/TRC-10 compatible wallet to make a deposit to CEX.IO.
 Attempting to deposit Ethereum-based (ERC-20) TRX to a CEX.IO wallet may cause a failed transaction and loss of funds.

 Note that all TRX ERC-20 wallets begin with 0x, while TRC-10/TRC-20 wallets start with T.

 Your CEX.IO XTZ wallet has an implicit account address (that starts with TZ).
 This wallet is used for baking and doesn’t support smart contract transactions (or delegation).
 There is another format of XTZ wallet that’s designed for delegating (smart contracts) and that starts with KT.
 Transactions between wallets of different formats are not supported, so make sure you’re sending funds from a TZ wallet.